Web4 Economics

 Think Reddit upvotes, but where each vote is weighted by the voter's own trust score — and you can't see who voted, only the aggregate result.
 No mob dynamics (trust-weighting prevents brigading), no central curation (the community decides), no self-rating (your own confirmations don't count).
 What about rubber-stamping?
 A low-trust confirmer's click carries almost no weight, so colluding with new accounts doesn't help.
 And confirming everything indiscriminately tanks your own CI (consistency score), making your future confirmations worth even less.

-Try It: Attention Economics Simulator
+Try It: ATP Simulator

 You start with 100 ATP.
 Choose actions.
 Watch your budget change.
 Can you survive?